cnlohr/badderapple/README.md

 ![VPX Coding Portion of demo](https://github.com/user-attachments/assets/6b48eb03-068c-4a27-892e-0fdbf96eef53)

 The general idea is for every bit coming in, the decoder considers the `range` of possibilities left in the current value that's been decoded.
 And it determines a `split` based on the probability of the outcome being a 0 or a 1 and that `range`.
 It also keeps track of a `value` sort of like a cursor.
 If the current `value` is >= the `split` then the bit is a `1` otherwise it's a `0`.
 If it is a `1` then the new `value` and `range` update from that `split`.
-Then, based on the `range` new data gets shifted into `value` to keep feeding the system.
+Then, if the `range` is now less than 1/2 the possible range, new data gets shifted into `value` to keep feeding the system.

 In the image above, you can see the split, where gradually, the value is drained down because the split is so predominantly 1, and just before the second bit read, because the probability of it being a 1 is so much lower, it significantly reduces the porportion of value to range.